-01When Is an Estate Subject to the Massachusetts Estate Tax?
+01When Is Your Estate Subject to the Estate Tax?

-- A Certificate Releasing Massachusetts Estate Tax Lien (Form M-792) in triplicate for each parcel of real estate where a release of lien is required.
+The need for a Certificate Releasing Massachusetts Estate Tax Lien (Form M-792) may arise where a release of lien is required.
 A copy of the deed or certificate of title, and the purchase and sale agreement (or mortgage commitment), if any, should be provided.

 03Are Transfers to a Surviving Spouse Taxable?

 The good news is that outright transfers to a surviving spouse who are U.S. citizens are not taxable.
 The estate tax laws stipulate an unlimited deduction for transfers, either via lifetime gift or at death.
 The only time estate tax comes into play is when the surviving spouse passes away.